 LTS Training empowers students, faculty, and staff by providing the training they need to advance their technology skills.
 We provide free, efficient, hands-on software training for the campus community, specializing in a wide range of introductory software skills.
 Our goal is to have a broad impact, with particular emphasis on new students, faculty, and staff.

 Campus Technology & Lab Resources

-Computer labs are available in most of the residence halls and academic buildings.
-The residence hall labs and the lab located in Vicki Lord Larson Hall 1132 are open 24 hours a day, seven days a week.
-Access to the residence hall is restricted to residents of each hall.
+Computer labs are available in most of the academic buildings.
+The lab located in Vicki Lord Larson Hall 1132 is open 24 hours a day, seven days a week.
 You can access the Vicki Lord Larson Hall 1132 lab after normal building hours by using the Blugold Card security swipe on the riverside entrance of McIntyre Library or on the exterior doors of the Breezeway between Vicki Lord Larson Hall and Schofield Hall.

 Virtual Lab (VMWare Horizon)